ChoGGi/SurvivingMars_CheatMods/Map Locations/README.md

 GP BB: https://docs.google.com/spreadsheets/d/1cYRqjVxmdYeTSii6jGUiNOOKhLxZ6ffmYPcDn9sOVHs/

 ```
-Generate your own csv files (with more than 13 if wanted) paste this into console:
+-- Generate your own csv files (with more than 13 if wanted) paste this into console:

 ChoGGi.ComFuncs.ExportMapDataToCSV(XAction:new{
     setting_breakthroughs = true,
     setting_limit_count = 13,
 })
--- You need my Library mod for this func.
+-- You need "ChoGGi's Library" mod for this func.
 ```

 For more info see: https://forum.paradoxplaza.com/forum/threads/surviving-mars-maps-find-your-perfect-landinglocation.1107750/page-2#post-25465232